 The Nitty Gritty:

 Hello!
-Thank you for your interest in my critiquing/editing services.
+Thank you for your interest in my critiquing/editing services/teaching services.

 We hear it all the time.
 We have one chance to make a great first impression.
 Even well-published authors have their manuscripts critiqued before submitting to their agent or editor.
 It is doubly important for pre-published writers.

 For years I have enjoyed helping writers finesse their manuscripts through thoughtful and informed feedback.
 I always feel honored to be part of a story’s evolution and a writer’s self-confidence, so it seems natural to expand my offerings in this broader way.
 I would be delighted to help you, too.

 * I studied the craft of writing long before earning an MFA in Writing (concentrated on Children’s and Young Adult Literature).
 As a Vermont College of Fine Arts (VCFA) student, I critically analyzed hundreds of titles, from picture books through YA.

-* I have worked with multiple editors on a variety of projects, both trade and educational.
+* As an author, I have worked with multiple editors on a variety of projects, both trade and educational.
 I’ve written for magazines and newspapers, too.

 * I have taught and mentored writers through SCBWI events, in various critique groups, as former critique group coordinator for Austin SCBWI, and as a teacher for The Writing Barn.
 I will be offering online classes very soon.

 The Genres I Welcome for Critique or Edit —

 Picture books—fiction, nonfiction, historical fiction, including those intended for trade or educational publishers.

 Chapter books—fiction and nonfiction.
 Please understand the difference between chapter books, early readers, and middle-grade novels.
 Clementine, June B. Jones, Magic Tree House, Captain Underpants, and Critter Club are examples of chapter book series for different age ranges.
-They average chapter book is 6,000 – 15,000 words.
+The average chapter book is 6,000 – 15,000 words.
 If you need further clarification, feel free to contact me.